YuriOliveiraAbel/loja_virtual/README.md

-# loja_virtual
+# Store actions figures

-A new Flutter project.
+A new Flutter project, store of actions figures(animes, games).

+ * Project using backend of firebase, consuming of firabase cloud.

+ #screen

 ## Getting Started